 Sizing & Fit:

-• Slightly small – I have a pair in both my regular size and a size up and wear the bigger size with socks.
+- Slightly small – I have a pair both in my regular size and a size up – both fit but the smaller size is a bit short.

 Sizing & Fit: